|Formal updated conservation advice was produced for Bassurelle Sandbank SAC in April 2018 and is available in the Conservation Advice section below.|

 - The Marine Management Organisation is the lead authority regarding the implementation of, and compliance with, any measures to managing fishing activity.
 Further information on progress is available on the Marine Management Organisation’s webpages.

-- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Bassurelle Sandbank SAC at present, any future proposals would have to comply with Article 6(3) of the EU Habitats Directive 1992, which is transposed into UK law by the Conservation of Offshore Marine Habitats and Species Regulations 2017.
+- Whilst 'licensable' activities such as oil and gas exploration and production do not take place within Bassurelle Sandbank SAC at present, any future proposals would have to comply with Regulation 28 (Protection of European offshore marine sites and European sites) of The Conservation of Offshore Marine Habitats and Species Regulations 2017 (as amended).

 - Our conservation advice supports the consents process by setting out the conservation objectives for the protected feature of this MPA and advice on activities that may result in pressures to which the protected feature is considered sensitive.